kulics/koral/book-en/package-type.md

 This can be achieved using regular functions, but why not use the built-in constructor?

-Add parameters at the time of definition, and write the definition of the constructor, which only needs the `..{}` statement behind the parameters.
+Add parameters at the time of definition, and write the definition of the constructor, which only needs the `{}` statement behind the parameters.

 E.g:
 ```
-student{name: str, number: str}..{
+student(name: str, number: str) {
     ..Name = name
     ..Number = number
     # calculate the class